OPERA-Cal-Val/calval-RTC/README.md

 ---
 ---
+## Start Jupyter Lab in the `opera_calval_rtc` Environment

+- In a terminal, run:
+  - `cd path/to/calval-RTC`
+  - `conda activate opera_calval_rtc`
+  - `jupyter lab`

+---
+---

-## Bulk Validation
+## Bulk Validation (Recommended)

-- Run the `Bulk_Validation.ipynb` notebook.
+- Launch the `Bulk_Validation.ipynb` notebook.
+- Depending on where you run the notebook (locally, in OpenSARLab, or on another JupyterHub), you may need to select the kernel for the conda environment after launching the notebook
+  - Using the kernel selector at the top right of your notebook Jupyter Lab tab or the `Chang Kernel` option in the `Kernel` menu, select `opera_calval_rtc`
+- Run the notebook
   - The notebook will prompt you to select a validation module, validation site, and Sentinel-1 orbital path
     - It will download the needed data and perform validation on every available scene for a given module, site, and orbital path
+    - All output will be stored in appropriately named directories alongside this repository

 ---
 ---

-## Piecemeal Validation
+## Piecemeal Validation (Use to validate specific scenes or batches of scenes)

 ### CalVal Data Access